mckennapsean/dissertation/chapters/formulation.md

   can plot all variables, due to computational and screenspace limitations of (c) and (d).
 ](figures/scorrplot/corr-house.pdf){#fig:scorrplot width="100%"}
+\al{explain more about it - what does position mean? example is not clear!}

 We worked with a biologist at the University of Utah